Crypto Crash Leads to Customer Bail-Ins to Prevent Some Exchanges from Failing

-One of the crypto phenomena bizarrely not discussed with enough frequency in polite company is the frequency of crypto exchange failures.
+One of the crypto phenomena bizarrely not often enough discussed in polite company is the frequency of crypto exchange failures.
 High profile, significant customer-impact events like the implosion of GotX and FTX seem to be related to the category of “shit happens”.
 But crypto exchange failures happen with such frequency that there’s even a genre of academic genre dedicated to studying them to identify in advance which exchanges are less vulnerable to collapse, apparently so as to aid crypto punters.
 A recent one found that there had been over 500 crypto exchange failures since 2014.1 CryptoWiser’s Exchange Graveyard provides one compilation.

 Mind you, this sort of thing is unheard of in the real world of public markets, as in regulated securities and commodities.
 We’ve recounted how the Chicago Merc nearly did fail in the 1987 stock meltdown.2 We have warned repeatedly of the fact that a new favored mechanism for preventing exchange failure, that of central counterparty clearinghouses, are “too big too fail” entities and are at risk of failure in a serious market downdraft.
 Nasdaq Clearing got into trouble in 2018 when a customer loss exceeded his reserves, forcing other clearinghouse members to pay 107 million euros to reimburse the hit to the default fund (see this Bank of International Settlements article for more detail).